|Barnes House is located at 5049 Waterway Dr., Montclair, VA 22025. |

 After the end of the Civil war, the Barnes, like many of Prince William County's enslaved residents were free.
 Permilia Copen, Moses and Nancy's only child, gave Jane Barnes a small house and 7 ½ acres.
 At that point we lose track of what happened to any of her children but in 1875 Eppa returns to the area and marries Amanda Lambert.
 In 1899 they purchased the Copen Farm where Eppa had been enslaved.
 Over their lifetimes Eppa and Amanda's' success was apparent in their purchase of over 300 acres of farmland, this home, and raising 12 children.

 Although the Barnes House has moved from its original location, the restored building highlights the post-Civil War African-American history of Prince William County and the region.
-Today you can take a tour of the site by special appointment or through one of our events.
-You can see the Barnes House any time at the Montclair Neighborhood Library.
+Today you can take a tour of the site by special appointment by calling the Historic Preservation Division Main Office at 703-792-4754 or through one of our special events.